 Iron sharpens iron, So one man sharpens another.

 Good athletes love to work out with other good athletes.
 They feel the competition makes them better.
 Their thinking is if they only practice against subpar competition, they will not improve.
 As Christians, we should focus on encouraging each other to walk more closely with the Lord.
 It might be easier to spend time with someone who will not challenge us, but our lives will be mediocre.
 Find someone who will challenge you to live for God and spend time with them.
 Let them sharpen you.
 When will you find someone who will sharpen you?

 Worship the Lord with reverence, And rejoice with trembling.

 Any group functions better when there is a proper amount of respect for their leaders.
 God designed the home and church to operate with leaders.
 When family or church members do not show respect, there will be disarray and confusion.
 Groups that show respect for each other will always do better.
 As Christians, we should make sure that we have respect and a reverential fear for our Lord.
 We should obey His requests and be willing to give ourselves even when it interferes with our plans.
 God demands and deserves our love and respect.
 What areas of your life would you say that you are showing respect for God?

 As in water face reflects face, So the heart of man reflects the man.

-It’s easy for a player sitting on the bench to talk about what a great player he is, but the truth of this will be shown when he steps on the field.
-The truth about the player will only be revealed when they step on the field of play.
-You can’t hide the truth then.
+It’s easy for someone to boast and brag about their abilities, whether true or not.
+But when it is time to step up and perform a task, the truth will be made known about their abilities.
 As Christians, we should understand that our life tells more about our hearts than our words do.
 We can talk about loving God, but do our lives reflect His love?
 If a lost person spent time with you for a day, what would they see?
 We should let God change our hearts, which will then show up in our lives.
-Does your life match your words?
+Can you think of areas to change so that your life would line up with your words?